nazreen-khan/Assignment/README.md

 # Assignment

+Mail file to run: classification.py or classification.ipynb To view EDA: classification.html

 We have dataset with aim of building of classification model on the data.
 The output variable has two classes 0 and 1.
 We have training set with dimensions 3910 X 58 with no null values and all continuous input variables.
 Distribution of output classes is not equal with ~60% of data with class 0.

 The input features are highly positively skewed.
 Hence we perform square root tranform to decrease skewness to some level.
 This tramsform could decrease skewness to 57%.